 The book is a unique blend of textbook and fun that will be just right for some children.
 And it’s from StudyPad- a leader in children’s digital learning tools.

 Charlie Jumped Out of the Clock is a cute storybook app that helps children learn how to tell time by using in story games, timed chores, and an easy to use practice mode.
 It also includes great illustrations and a fun story for children to enjoy.
 There are 17 beautifully-illustrated scenes, interactions galore, and a story map to help parents choose just the right part of the story for their learners.

 There are 9 practical quizzes to help you know your child is learning.
 All together, there are over 30 minutes of uninterrupted story here.

 This app is a cross between a teaching tool and a personal calendar.
 You can enter your family schedule and events and use the app to help teach your 4 to 7 year old child about how time works.
 It uses a horizontal time line to show what is about to happen and what is planned days, weeks, or even months into the future.

-It costs ninety-nine cents, and has a unique twist on teaching these concepts.
+It has a unique twist on teaching these concepts.
 It would also be a great tool for working with children with special needs who need a concrete schedule and plan.

 This app is designed to help kids tackle the more advanced concept of elapsed time.
 It’s appropriate for school-aged children, which is great because these types of problems start showing up in math class in early elementary school.
 The app uses a time line where the child chooses a starting time and then moves a slider to see how elapsed time passes.

-The app costs $2.99, and will help your student understand the difficult ideas associated with elapsed time.
+The app will help your student understand the difficult ideas associated with elapsed time.
 When your child is ready, give it a look!